colejarczyk/doc/api/introduction.rst

 Health check endpoint
 ---------------------

-OpenLoyalty API provides special endpoint for checking application status.
-Endpoint verifies status of critical services like database, Elasticsearch etc. Calling ``/api/healthcheck`` endpoint with the ``GET`` method returns 204 code when all services works correctly otherwise returns 503 with details about statuses of each services.
+The OpenLoyalty API provides a special endpoint for checking application status.
+The endpoint verifies the status of critical services like database, Elasticsearch, etc. Calling the ``/api/healthcheck`` endpoint with the ``GET`` method returns 204 code when all services are working correctly.
+Oherwise, it returns 503 with details about the status of each service.

 Definition
 ^^^^^^^^^^